Pool Construction Process

 Waterline Tile/Stonework

-Once the decking is in place, a crew will come in and set the waterline tile chosen by the customer and any stone work on raised beams will be done.
+Once the pool and spa decking is in place, a crew will come in and set the waterline tile chosen by the customer and any stone work on raised beams will be done.

 Final Inspection

 At this point of the construction process a final inspection is scheduled.
-An inspector will come out and inspect any phase that wasn't done on the first inspection and also inspect that the barrier code has been met.
-Each city varies on barrier codes and we will instruct you on what needs to be done to satisfy your city's code.
+A pool inspector will come out and inspect any phase that wasn’t done on the first inspection and also inspect that the barrier code has been met.
+Each city varies on barrier codes and we will instruct you on what needs to be done to satisfy your appropriate city’s code.

 Pool Interior Finish